MEET THE TEAM

 Core Faculty, Duke Institute for Brain Sciences & Center for Cognitive Neuroscience

-Felipe earned a bachelor's degree from the University of Colombia, where he studied philosophy and neuropsychology.
+Felipe earned a bachelor's degree from the National University of Colombia, where he studied philosophy and neuropsychology.
 He earned a masters degree from Tufts University, where he studied philosophy and cognitive science under the direction of Daniel Dennett.
 Then, he earned a doctoral degree from the University of North Carolina, Chapel Hill, where he studied philosophy and cognitive neuroscience under the direction of Jesse Prinz and Kelly Giovanello, respectively.
 Before coming to Duke, he spent two years as a post-doctoral fellow in Daniel Schacter's Cognitive Neuroscience of Memory Lab at Harvard University.
 With Walter Sinnott-Armstrong, he launched the Summer Seminars in Neuroscience and Philosophy that have been hosted every year at Duke since 2016.
 He is also principal investigator to the Memory and Forgiveness project.